 You’ll also see where all of your traffic is coming from, and how they are finding you.
 This can help you decide where to focus your advertising and marketing efforts.
-Knowing so many people find me via Pinterest made me look at Pinterst as a marketing channel.
+Knowing so many people find me via Pinterest made me look at Pinterest as a marketing channel.

 Using Google Analytics to Troubleshoot Problems on your Website

 I’ve also found Analytics helpful in finding problems on my website.
-For example, if there is a specific page or post that has a high bounce rate (meaning, people don’t stick around after visiting that page), I try to figure out why.
+For example, if there is a specific page or post that has a high bounce rate (meaning people don’t stick around after visiting that page), I try to figure out why.
 I look at the content again to figure out how I might improve it.

 Using Google Analytics to See What Visitors Do on Your Website